CoolDogee/cap-that-pic/README.md

 5. Connect our application with Instagram/Facebook/Twitter to share the image with caption directly without leaving our application.

 ## Task Assignment
+- Sahil
-1. <u> Sahil Khokhar </u>: Build the User Interface to upload the image from local machine
+    - Build the User Interface structure so that a user can upload the image from local machine or provide an image URL.
+    - Try to connect the application to Instagram/Facebook/Twitter.
+- Aniket
-2. <u> Aniket Choudhary </u>: Make endpoints and write test cases to fetch data from MusixMatch API.
+    - Make endpoints and write test cases to fetch data from MusixMatch API.
-3. <u> Shashank Jakka </u>: Make endpoints and write test cases to fetch data from Azure API.
+- Liu
-4. <u> Liu Songjie </u>: Implement the algorithm to generate caption by using the lyrics obtained from MusixMatch API.
+    - Implement the algorithm to generate caption by using the lyrics obtained from MusixMatch API.
+- Shashank
+    - Make endpoints and write test cases to fetch data from Azure API.

+## Day-to-Day Goals
+- Day 0
+    - [x] Come up with solo project ideas.
+    - [x] Finalize one project idea for the team.
+    - [x] Decide features that we need for MVP using a user story.
+    - [x] Brainstorm risks and challenges that we might face while building our product.
+    - [x] Come up with the USP for our product.
+    - [x] Set team assignments for the team project.
+- Day 1
+    - [ ] Make a short presentation for stakeholder meeting.
+    - [ ] Set milestones for different tasks and features.
+    - [ ] Stand-up after lunch : Catch up on progress, reset todos and milestones